amitsuveer/Lymphocyte_Detection/readme.md

 # Lymphocyte Detection using YOLOv5
  Amit Suveer, [LinkedIn](https://www.linkedin.com/in/amitsuveer)

 Here I tried lymphocyte detection using YOLOv5 on publicly available dataset provided by Prof. Andrew Janowczyk.
 The dataset can be downloaded from the website [here](http://www.andrewjanowczyk.com/deep-learning/).
+Good to download the data and extract it.
+For ease, extract in the same folder as this repo.

 The YOLOv5 model used here is downloaded from [ultranalytics git repo](https://github.com/ultralytics/yolov5) and finetuned on lymphocyte data.
+Although, the scripts are used as they are at ultranalytics but the **yolov5** folder contents are trimmed down to made light weight by removing files which were irrelevant to this work.
+In addition, data path file and hyperparameters file used during training and inference are modified and customized according to the requirements of the task.
+These files can be found at location _/yolov5/data/_ and _yolov5/data/hyps/_, respectively.

-With the data in your hard drive, let's begin.
+With all this info, let's begin.

 ### Installation and Setup